overmindtech/discovery/README.md

     // UniqueAttributeValueRegex match
     UniqueAttributeValueRegex: regexp.MustCompile(`^[Dd]ylan$`),
     // When both of the above match, the below function will be called, this
-    // function should return the request that should be forwarded to the
+    // function should return the query that should be forwarded to the
     // engine that the trigger is registered with
-    RequestGenerator: func(in *sdp.Item) (*sdp.ItemRequest, error) {
+    QueryGenerator: func(in *sdp.Item) (*sdp.Query, error) {
         if in.GetScope() != "something" {
             return nil, errors.New("only 'something' scope supported")
         } else {
-            return &sdp.ItemRequest{
+            return &sdp.Query{
                 Type:   "dog",
                 Method: sdp.RequestMethod_SEARCH,
                 Query:  "pug",